snimmagadda1/s11a.com/content/03-24-2020/index.md

 ---
-title: "A handy responsive CSS snippet"
+title: "A CSS snippet for a responsive list of items"
-slug: a-handy-responsive-css-snippet
+slug: a-css-snippet-for-a-responsive-list-of-items
 cover: "https://unsplash.it/400/300/?random?AngelsofMist"
 category: "test3"
 categories: